 The following diagram outlines the process for determining fitness and propriety for new appointments.
 The Fitness and Propriety Policy also requires continued assessment of both fitness and propriety post appointment.

-B.3 Risk management system including the own risk and solvency assessment
+B.3 Risk management system including the Own Risk and Solvency Assessment (ORSA)

 B.3.1 Description of the risk management system

 The three lines of defence